Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 | *String*     | -              | Knob                                             | EvalString_Knob                                              |                                                                                                                                                                                                                                                           |

 >[!NOTE]
-> \* The conversion for certain Shift Plugs to Nuke Knobs will change depending on the Plug naming protocol.
-Specifically the shiftWorkflow node plugin for Nuke will identify as "special", plugs that start with the word defined in the `SPlug Code` section of the table above, e.g. "image1", "image2",... or "imageSequenceOriginal", "imageSequenceMasked",...
+> The conversion for certain Shift Plugs to Nuke Knobs will change depending on the Plug naming protocol.
+Specifically, the shiftWorkflow node plugin for Nuke will identify as "special", plugs that start with the word defined in the `SPlug Code` section of the table above, e.g. "image1", "image2",... or "imageSequenceOriginal", "imageSequenceMasked",...

 *Image Plugs*

-The Image plugs represented like inputs or outputs have a file knob where the user can define the path where the image have to be saved.
+The Image plugs represented like inputs or outputs have a file knob where the user can define the path where the image has to be saved.
 Input images will be saved as temporary files for them to be loaded in Python.
 Output images will be saved to the designated path, however successive executions will overwrite them on disk if the path is not changed.